If you can’t find what you’re looking for after reading through these FAQs, get in touch with us – firstname.lastname@example.org.

 Eco logs packs in the UK are usually sold in bags of 10kg (or sometimes 5, 15 or 20kg) containing between 5 to 12 logs depending on the briquette type.

-To be clear, 5 briquettes per 10kg pack or 12 briquettes per 10kg pack; it’s the same energy, it’s just that the 5 briquettes at 2kg each should last longer than 12 briquettes at 0.8kg each.
+To be clear, 5 briquettes per 10kg pack or 12 briquettes per 10kg pack; it’s the same energy!
+5 briquettes at 2kg each will last as long as 12 briquettes at 0.8kg each.

 We have decided to work with 10kg paper bags of 5 eco-briquettes in each (2kg/log) 😉